MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     INCH PFV:P3PL:escape PL  bear
     'The bears are escaping!'

-While _???_ (?) is obligatory for animate nouns, it is not permitted for inanimate nouns.
+While (?) is obligatory for animate nouns, it is not permitted for inanimate nouns.

     ???????             ???  ???  ???    ???
-    PFV:P1PL.EX:make:AP OBL(?) bowl OBL(?) clay
+    PFV:P1PL.EX:make:AP with bowl LOC market
-    'We made the bowl(s) with/from(?) clay'
+    'We made the bowl(s) at the market'

     * ???????             ???  ??? ???  ??? ???
-      PFV:P1PL.EX:make:AP OBL(?)
-PL  bowl OBL(?) clay
+      PFV:P1PL.EX:make:AP with PL  bowl LOC market
-      Intended: 'We made the bowls with/from(?) clay'
+      Intended: 'We made the bowls at the market'

-_\[it's not currently decided whether the oblique preposition in this construction would be instrumental or ablative\]_ (?)
-Ambiguity may be resolved by quantifying the noun with a numeral or a word such as _???_ (?), 'many', but in most cases, it is avoided by some combination of context and verb agreement.
+_\[it's not currently decided whether the oblique preposition in this construction would be instrumental or ablative.\]_ (?)
+Singular/plural ambiguity may be resolved by quantifying the noun with a numeral or a word such as (?), 'many', but in most cases, it is avoided by some combination of context and verb agreement.

     ∅  -???- ?????        ???  ??? ???
-    PFV-P3SG-make:A1PL.EX bowl OBL(?) clay
+    PFV-P3SG-make:A1PL.EX bowl LOC market
-    'We made the bowl with/from(?) clay'
+    'We made the bowl at the market'

     ∅  -???- ?????        ???  ??? ???
-    PFV-P3PL-make:A1PL.EX bowl OBL(?) clay
+    PFV-P3PL-make:A1PL.EX bowl LOC market
-    'We made the bowls with/from(?) clay'
+    'We made the bowls at the market'

 #### A.B.C.
-The associative plural particle _???_ (?)
+The associative plural particle (?)

-The particle _???_ (?) is used to refer to form an associative plural construction, which refers to a heterogenous set consisting of an individual and their associates.
+The particle (?) is used to refer to form an associative plural construction, which refers to a heterogenous set consisting of an individual and their associates.
 Basically anyone can be associated with the referential individual in the group, including family, friends, and people who are of only casual or transient acquaintance.
-This is most commonly used with proper names and kinship terms, and like the additive plural _???_ (?), its use is restricted to animate nouns.
+This is most commonly used with proper names and kinship terms, and like the additive plural, it is restricted to animate nouns.

     ?????           ??? ?????
     PFV:P3PL:arrive ASC wife:A1SG